-St John's is a small, caring Church of England Primary School that is committed to supporting our pupils to be happy, successful and fulfilled throughout their lives.
+St John's is a small, caring Church of England Primary School.
+It is committed to supporting our pupils to be happy, successful and fulfilled throughout their lives.
 We believe that everyone is unique and valued by God.
-We aspire to be a high achieving school that provides an outstanding education by:
+We aspire to be a high achieving school that provides an outstanding education:

-- promoting the highest standards of teaching and learning, with excellent leadership - being inclusive, celebrating diversity including all religions, faiths, cultures and backgrounds - providing a rich and stimulating curriculum that will inspire and challenge all our learners - being a safe, healthy and happy place - providing excellent care, guidance and support - having a strong partnership between school, parents and the community
+- promoting the highest standards of teaching and learning, with excellent leadership - being inclusive, celebrating diversity and valuing all religions, faiths, cultures and backgrounds - providing a rich and stimulating curriculum that will inspire and challenge - being a happy, healthy and safe place - providing excellent care, guidance and support with a strong partnership between school, parents and the community.